Melasma: What is it?

 Why Do People Get Melasma?

-Melasma can be brought on by melanocyte activity being disrupted by pregnancy, oral contraceptives, hormone replacement medication, and even thyroid conditions.
-For this reason, it’s frequently called “the mask of pregnancy.
+This develops when melanocyte activity becomes disrupted by pregnancy, oral contraceptives, hormone replacement medication, or thyroid conditions.
+Medical professionals often refer to this condition as ”the mask of pregnancy” because of its link to pregnancy.

-In addition to UV radiation, excessive heat from cooking, hot showers, saunas, or infrared light can exacerbate melasma by inducing melanocyte activity and inflammatory pathways.
+The combination of UV radiation with excessive heat from cooking or hot showers and saunas or infrared light can worsen it through its effects on melanocyte activity and inflammatory pathways.

 Laser Toning